KZLZG/TML/README.md

 # Technologies of machine learning
-## Every folder contains 1 project and its data
+## Each folder contains the project and its data